wso2/docs-is/en/docs/guides/identity-lifecycles/self-register-verification.md

         [identity_mgt.user_self_registration]
         enable_account_lock_for_verified_preferred_channel = false
         ```
-        After enabling this feature, if the user has verified channels, the user will not be asked to verify the account, and the account will be unclocked on creation.
+        After adding this configuration, if the user has verified channels, the user will not be asked to verify the account, and the account will be unlocked on creation.

         WSO2 recommends verifying users after self-registration (Post channel verification).
         Therefore, it is recommended to set the property to `true`.